Terms of Service

 1. AUTHORIZATION AND CLIENT RESTRICTIONS

 BCS authorizes Client to access and use the Application for a one-year term as provided herein.
-Each license (aka a “seat”) purchased hereunder may be used throughout the term of this Agreement to enhance, at any given moment, one pre-existing Matterport Virtual Tour.
-If Client has multiple Matterport Virtual Tours, Client may in his discretion change from time to time the particular Matterport Virtual Tour that is enhanced by the Application, so long as a single given Application seat is never used to enhance more than one Matterport Virtual Tour at a time.
+Each license (aka a “seat”) purchased hereunder may be used throughout the term of this Agreement to enhance, at any given moment, one pre-existing Virtual Tour.
+If Client has multiple Virtual Tours, Client may in his discretion change from time to time the particular Virtual Tour that is enhanced by the Application, so long as a single given Application seat is never used to enhance more than one Virtual Tour at a time.

 This authorization is non-exclusive and non-transferable.
 Furthermore, Client shall not:

 (a) Copy, modify, or create derivative works from or improvements to the Application;

 (b) Rent, lease, lend, sell, sublicense, assign, distribute, publish, transfer, or otherwise make available the Application to any person, including on or in connection with the Internet or any time-sharing, service bureau, software as a service, cloud, or other technology or service;

 (c) Reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to the source code of the Application, in whole or in part;